0 Items in Your Cart

 The food supply also benefits from the work of nuclear engineers.
 Nuclear energy is used for pasteurization and sterilization, insect and pest control, and fertilizer production.
 Furthermore, nuclear engineers conduct genetic research on improving various food strains and their resistance to harmful elements.

 Nuclear engineers in the medical field design and construct equipment for diagnosing and treating illnesses and disease.
 They perform research on radioisotopes, which are produced by nuclear reactions.
 Radioisotopes are used in heart pacemakers, in X-ray equipment, and for sterilizing medical instruments.
-According to the Health Professions Network (http://www.healthpronet.org), more than 3,900 nuclear medicine departments at hospitals across the country perform, on an annual basis, over 10 million patient procedures.
+According to the Health Professions Network (http://www.healthpronet.org), more than 3,900 nuclear medicine departments at hospitals across the country perform between 10 million and 12 million patient procedures annually.

 Nuclear engineers perform a number of other jobs as well.
 Nuclear health physicists, nuclear criticality safety engineers, and radiation protection technicians conduct research and training programs designed to protect plant and laboratory employees against radiation hazards.
 Nuclear fuels research engineers and nuclear fuels reclamation engineers work with reprocessing systems for atomic fuels.
 Accelerator operators coordinate the operation of equipment used in experiments on subatomic particles, and scanners work with photographs, produced by particle detectors, of atomic collisions.